GabrieLopes/GabrieLopes/README.md

 # Hello World
-My name is Gabriel Lopes and I live in Brazil I'm a Back-End Developer since 2020.
+My name is Gabriel Lopes and I live in Brazil I worked as a Back-End Developer until earlys 2021.
+Now I'm working with Front-End using React and typescript.

 I'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

 - 🚀 Currently working on GFT Brazil
-- 💻 Java, Python, GCP
+- 💻 React, Typescript

 How to reach me 👇